Why Should I Use Task and Project Views in Project Management Software?

 - In progress

 - In review

 - Completed or approved

 When to use it:

-This project management view is especially popular with teams who are working on Agile projects — especially software and development teams that are consistently adding features, fixing bugs, or handling defects.
+This project management view is especially popular with teams working on Agile projects — especially software and development teams that are consistently adding features, fixing bugs, or handling defects.

 Team members can easily move tasks from a “to-do” list to an “in progress” list when they start working.
 When they’re finished, they can then move the task to a “done” list.
-This functionality makes it easy for the team to see how much progress they’re making, track the status of each item, and understand exactly where the roadblocks are.
+This functionality makes it easy for the team to see how much progress they’re making, track each item's status, and understand exactly where the roadblocks are.

 Board view doesn’t do a good job illustrating the relationship between tasks, so it’s better for simple projects that don’t have many dependencies or much interrelated work.

-Think of a project schedule created in an Excel spreadsheet, and you’ll be picturing a standard table view.
+Think of a project schedule created in an Excel spreadsheet, and you’ll picture a standard table view.